-Pixelache members present: Mikko Lipiäinen, Juan Duarte, Andrew Gryf Paterson, Aura Seikkula
+Pixelache members present: Mikko Lipiäinen, Juan Duarte, Andrew Gryf Paterson, Krišjanis Rijnieks

-Radio: Live from discussion or performance; Pre-selection of related content from BioSignals-themed Parasite Radio 2018 broadcasts.
+Radio: Live from discussion and performance; Listening room of related content from BioSignals-themed Parasite Radio 2018 broadcasts.

 Production, collaborators & members involved

-BioSignals project is a collective production & curation of a group of Pixelache members including Mikko Lipiäinen, Juan Duarte, Andrew Gryf Paterson, Aura Seikkula, Krisjanis Rijnieks, Samir Bhowmik, and Jon Irigoyen.
-The project is executively produced by Paterson.
+BioSignals project is a collective production & curation of a group of Pixelache members including Mikko Lipiäinen, Juan Duarte, Andrew Gryf Paterson, Krisjanis Rijnieks, Samir Bhowmik.
+The project is produced in collaboration with partners by Paterson.